 The Worx WG160 Edger/Trimmer is a powerful 3 in 1 unit with premium quality.
 Not only does it feature a hedger and trimmer, but it also has a wheel component to equip the trimmer and makes it capable of taking on lawn mowing tasks with ease.

-It comes with a thirty-two-volt battery pack that make sure the edger is powerful enough to handle the tough parts of the lawn, and the adjustable shaft gives comfort when held as it easily fits all sizes of people.
+It comes with a thirty-two-volt battery pack that makes sure the edger is powerful enough to handle the tough parts of the lawn, and the adjustable shaft gives comfort when held as it easily fits all sizes of people.
 Not forgetting that it is lightweight and easy to handle as you trim down your yard or lawn.

 However, the string of the edger can be a little fragile, making it prone to winding up which will cost you when replacing, but this edger is easy to like edger that will do well and suit your need of an edger.
-If you are also looking for a substitution for a full blown lawn mower, then this is not the edger for you, it works great as a way to touch up your yard.
+If you are also looking for a substitution for a full-blown lawn mower, then this is not the edger for you, it works great as a way to touch up your yard.

 - Has a three in One Capability

-- Fragile string may lead to replacement
+- The fragile string may lead to the replacement

 2. BLACK & DECKER LST525 Trimmer Edger Combo